epsilon-phase/kanbanrs/README.md

 # Features so far

-* Basic searching
+* Fuzzy searching

-  You can search tasks using exact matching over multiple fields.
+  You can search tasks using fuzzy matching over multiple fields.
 * "Lightweight"

   The document I use to track development only allocates 17 mb to the heap